Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 - What are the major steps to planning a stress-free vacation?

-- How do smart phones affect mental health?
+- How do smartphones affect mental health?

-- Define true love
+- Define true love.

-Now, write a topic to sentence outline based on your expository essay topic.
-Be sure to include the elements mentioned above, and feel free to use the outline format in this article.
+Craft a thesis statement about your topic.
+Then, write three topic sentences for your body paragraphs.

+With the time you have left, start writing your essay.
+You might be surprised how much you can write in fifteen minutes when you have a clear outline for your essay!

-When your time is up, share your outline in the practice box below.
+When your time is up, share your outline and your essay in the Pro Practice Workshop here.
 After you post, please be sure to give feedback to your fellow writers.

 Happy writing!